alhopper/restfull-server/README.rst

 The project goal is to create a simple RESTfull web service with a `Redis <http://redis.io>`_ (backend) persistent store.
 This code is based on Miguel Grinbergs Flask Restful tools and his RESTfull tutorial code.
-You'll notice I made no attempt to disguise the fact that I'm re-using this code.

 What does it do